Ensono/stacks-webapp-template/docs/publishing.md

 ### What does `publish` do?

-1. Publish packages tagged in the current commit (from-git).
+1. Publish packages tagged in the current commit (from-package).

 *Lerna will never publish packages which are marked as private ("private": true in the package.json).*